+2.4.85.
 Clause 4.2.12.1: General

-"(1) This clause 4.2.12 of the TSI describes the documentation requested in clause 2.4 of Annex VI of Directive 2008/57/EC (clause titled "Technical file"): "technical characteristics linked to the design including general and detailed drawings with respect to execution, electrical and hydraulic diagrams, control-circuit diagrams, description of data-processing and automatic systems, documentation on operation and maintenance, etc., relevant for the subsystem concerned,".
+"(1) This clause 4.2.12 of the TSI describes the documentation requested in clause 2.4(a) of Annex IV of Directive (EU) 2016/797 (clause titled "Technical file"): "technical characteristics linked to the design including general and detailed drawings with respect to execution, electrical and hydraulic diagrams, control-circuit diagrams, description of data-processing and automatic systems, documentation on operation and maintenance, etc., relevant for the subsystem concerned,".

-(2) This documentation, being part of the technical file, is compiled by the notified body and has to accompany the EC declaration of verification."
+(2)This documentation, being part of the technical file, is compiled by applicant and has to accompany the EC declaration of verification.
+It is kept by the applicant throughout the service life of the subsystem."